Choosing a Good Massage School

 Trigger Point Therapy

 Trigger points are a major cause of chronic muscular pain.
-This course helps the student identify when a TP is responsible for the pain as well as how to successfully release TP in connective tissue.
+This course helps the student identify when a trigger point is responsible for the pain, as well as how to successfully release one in connective tissue.
 Deep-release methods and supportive work are the focus of this introductory course to deep-tissue massage.

 Consider looking for a school that specializes in training massage therapists.
 This will indicate expertise in the field compared to schools that offer a multitude of various programs.
 Reputable massage schools may also offer education in fields of study complementary to massage or other spa-related programs, such as skin care.

 A quality massage program will also teach multiple types of massage, or modalities.
-The more types of taught, the better.
+The more types offered, the better.
 This will lead to you becoming a well-rounded massage therapist.
 You will be able to offer your clients more, and have greater opportunity for a successful career.